haoyupan2003/3D-Solar-System/README.md

 # 3D Solar System Explorer 🌍

-A simple, interactive 3D solar system built with Three.js.
+A simple, interactive 3D solar system built with Three.js and gl-matrix.js.
 Explore planets, view orbits, and learn fun facts in your browser!

 ## ✨ Features
 - 3D view of the solar system